Skip to main content

 Path Difference

-Path difference refers to the difference in distance traveled by two waves arriving at a point from different sources.
-For destructive interference to occur, the path difference must equal an odd multiple of half the wavelength.
-In this problem, as the microphone is moved, the varying path differences from the sound waves passing through the slit will determine the points where the intensity is zero, based on the wavelength of the sound and the geometry of the setup.
+Path difference refers to the difference in distance traveled by two waves arriving at a point from different sources or parts of a wavefront.
+For destructive interference to occur, the path difference must be an odd multiple of half the wavelength.
+In this problem, calculating the path difference for sound waves reaching the microphone from various points along the slit will help determine the specific distances from point O where the intensity is zero.

 Recommended video: